CENG501-Projects/CENG501-Spring2022/Project_Bahceli_Tosyali/Readme.md

 ## 1.1.
 Paper summary

  This paper is actually combination of 3 separate  different neural networks and some smoothing between each of them.
-Pipeline is further explained below
+Pipeline is further explained below<br/>
- 1 - Extract the training data
+ 1 - Extract the training data<br/>
- 2 - Generate a feature extractor ( which can be also be another neural network , or a more well known extractor ) 3 - First Neural Network in the paper, which is the feature embedder.
-After generating the feature extractor, concatenate the feature extractor  with the points in order to add some extra dimensionality.
+ 2 - Generate a feature extractor ( which can be also be another neural network , or a more well known extractor )<br/>
+ 3 - First Neural Network in the paper, which is the feature embedder.
+After generating the feature extractor, concatenate the feature extractor  with the points <br/>
+ in order to add some extra dimensionality. <br/>
- 4 - Design two different losses for smoothing
+ 4 - Design two different losses for smoothing <br/>
- 5 - After smoothing use an Enforced Detection Network (a complex CNN architecture ) to get 4 different images 6 - Use one last neural network to classify those images and generate bounding boxes
+ 5 - After smoothing use an Enforced Detection Network (a complex CNN architecture ) to get 4 different images<br/>
+ 6 - Use one last neural network to classify those images and generate bounding boxes<br/>
 # 2. The method and my interpretation

 ## 2.1.
 The original method